BSchoolland/CS-Club-Security-Project/README.md

 - **Send Messages:** Users can send messages to the chat room.
 - **View Messages:** Users can view messages sent to the chat room.

-## Contributing
-Contributions to identify and fix security vulnerabilities in this project are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your changes: git checkout -b feature/fix-vulnerability

-3. Make your changes and commit them: git commit -m "Fix security vulnerability"

-4. Push your changes to your forked repository: git push origin feature/fix-vulnerability

-5. Create a pull request explaining your changes and the security vulnerability you've fixed.

 ## License
 This project is licensed under the [MIT License](LICENSE.md).